barton-willis/residue/README.md

 This project reworks the Maxima CAS code for computing residues—that is, the coefficient of the reciprocal term in a Laurent series.
 In future updates, we may revise parts of the definite integration code that depend on residue calculations.

 Internally, the new user-level function `residue` uses an extensible dispatch system that selects among several well-known methods, including Taylor series expansion, power series techniques, and asymptotic Taylor methods.
-Some older internal functions have also been updated to use this new dispatch framework.

 ## What is Included
 The repository includes: